li9com/learn-oci/podman_guide/lab04-managing-containers/README.md

 Note!
 Application is accessible from the Docker Node via both loopback and external IPs.

-- Try to start a new httpd container and bind it to the same Docker node port.
+- Try to start a new httpd container as **root** and bind it to the same Docker node port:

 ```
 # podman run -d --name new_httpd -p 8080:80 httpd